Universal vaccine mandates make sense

 This good news is overshadowed by grim reports from hospital emergency departments as beds fill with those who eschewed vaccinations, putting themselves and the community at risk.

-“Our health care system is under immense strain as the delta variant is now at least 85 percent of cases.
+“Our health care system is under immense strain as the delta variant is now at least 85% of cases.
 Our rise in cases is largely due to people not getting vaccinated,” said Dr. Umair Shah, secretary of the state Department of Health at an Aug.
 9 press event.

 This is unacceptable.
 Patience with the procrastinators, skeptics, and those with a twisted definition of personal freedom has run out.